kevinold/serverless-tutorial-fluentconf-2017/README.md

 Examples to be used with the [Building and Deploying Microservices with the Serverless Framework](https://conferences.oreilly.com/fluent/fl-ca/public/schedule/detail/58496) tutorial at [Fluent Conf 2017](https://conferences.oreilly.com/fluent/fl-ca).

+**NOTE: Example code will be added to this repo after June 18, 2017**

 ## Install

 1. Node.js v6.5.0 or later